Are you planning your trip to India and need to apply for an Indian Visa?

 After I got my British Citizenship, I surrendered my Indian passport in the UK but didn’t get a chance to apply for OCI right away (I tend to sometimes procrastinate on such things).
-I required to visit India and eVisa came to be the saviour.
+I was required to visit India and eVisa came to be the saviour.

 That’s when I came to know that you can apply for an eVisa which is completely an online application.